lingjin0725/ling-s_portfolio/README.md

 </script>

 <p>
-  View the full Python implementation and performance benchmarking on
+  ➤ View the full <a href="https://github.com/lingjin0725/Python" target="_blank">Python project on GitHub</a> for code, implementation details, and runtime comparisons.
-  <a href="https://github.com/lingjin0725/Python" target="_blank">GitHub</a>.
 </p>